bids-apps/BrainSuite/README.md

 Stages include DASHBOARD, which indicates that the BIDS App will launch the BrainSuite Dashboard.

 ### Running real-time QC and BrainSuite Dashboard with an existing web server ###
-If your institution has a running web server and you would like to serve using this web server, you do not need to expose ports or start a local web server.
+If your institution has a running web server and you would like to serve using that web server, you do not need to expose ports or start a local web server.
-Instead, all you need to do is to set the path to the QC output directory; this location must be where the web server will be serving from.
+Instead, all you need to do is to set the path to the QC output directory; this location must be a directory that is served by your web server.

 ```bash
 docker run -ti --rm \